TO TOP

 Gortyn, Crete

-Contact: Dr. Anna Bertelli
+Contact Person: Dr. Anna Bertelli

-Fig. 3a: Images of the oil lamps in the form of photographs
+Fig. 3a: Photographs of oil lamps

 Fig. 3b: Manual drawings during the 2023 campaign